 The City of Naperville's Social Services Grant (SSG) Program is an important local funding source leveraging CDBG resources.
-An annual allocation from the City's General Fund is used to fund the SSG which provides direct grants to social service organizations that assist Naperville residents.
+An annual allocation from proceeds of the City's Food and Beverage Tax is used to fund the SSG which provides direct grants to social service organizations that assist Naperville residents.
 Grants may be used for program costs, salaries, supplies and materials.
 The call for projects for the SSG takes place at the same time as the CDBG call for projects and the applications and evaluation criteria are similar.
 Applications for SSG funding that meet CDBG requirements may be funded under that program depending on funding availability.
-For Program Year 2017, two organizations, DuPage PADS and Loaves & Fishes, will receive a total of \$60,000 in CDBG funds for public services, supplemented by \$29,900 in SSG funds.
-One other social service provider, Bridge Communities, Inc. will receive \$15,000 in CDBG funds for capital improvements and will also receive \$22,600 in SSG funds for program support.
+For Program Year 2018, Loaves & Fishes CARES is currently set to receive a total of \$47,000 in CDBG funds for homelessness prevention programs, supplemented by \$2,300 in SSG funds.
+Three other social service providers have been approved to receive both SSG funding for social services programs and CDBG funding for related capital improvements: